Mackenzie Jorgensen

 at King’s College London.

-I graduated Phi Beta Kappa and Magna Cum Laude from Villanova University
+Previously, I graduated Phi Beta Kappa and Magna Cum Laude from Villanova University

 with a Bachelor of Science in May 2020.
 I studied Computer Science and Philosophy as a Presidential Scholar.